Medical masks or fabric masks?

 Well, it is proven that doctors around the world spend much time wearing medical masks, and they are not getting ill.

 I am always in support of 100% plant-based materials.
 It seems odd that I would wear a 100% polypropylene mask.
-I have breathing issues in general, so, I wear the surgeon masks because they have been developed specifically to cover the mouth, and allow the body to breathe naturally.
+I have breathing issues in general, so, I wear the surgeon masks because they have been developed specifically to cover the mouth, and they allow the body to breathe naturally.

 I think the fabric masks are fun, I like to see all the different fabrics and styles, and if they don't bother your breathing, then you can and should wear them.
 I am not saying which masks you should wear, any mask is better than no mask.